chaburkland/braiNIX/docs/README.md

 halting behavior is recommended to avoid errant memory corruption.
 Both finite and infinite designs are supported.

-- Input must be recieved via an unbuffered blocking input byte stream.
-As a result, `EOF` behavior may be left undefined.
+- Input must be recieved via an unbuffered input byte stream. `EOF / NULL` behavior may be `0`, `-1`, or no-change.
 Input should not be automatically echoed to the output stream.
 Both input and output streams should support the 7-bit ASCII printable character set (code points `32` - `126`).
 Code point `10` (line feed), must also be supported.